 - Aware of when repeating self or copying others.

-- Concern for his work to be of Highest Possible Quality
+- Concern for their work to be of highest possible quality.

 - Remembers that “Artsy” rhymes with “Fartsy.”

 9. Takes care not to abuse the power of photography.